 (2) Where the alleged noncompliance is causing or is in imminent danger of causing harmful erosion of lands or sediment deposition in waters within the watersheds of the commonwealth, or where the land disturbing activities have commenced without an approved plan or any required permits, such an order may be issued whether or not the alleged violator has been issued a notice to comply.
 Otherwise, such a stop work order may be issued only after the alleged violator has failed to comply with a notice to comply.

 (3) The stop work order shall be served in the same manner as a notice to comply and shall remain in effect for seven days from the date of service pending application by the administrator or alleged violator for appropriate relief to the county circuit court.
-If the alleged violator has not obtained an approved plan or any required permits within seven days from the date of service of the stop work order, the County administrator may issue an order to the owner requiring that all construction and other work on the site, other than corrective measures, be stopped until an approved plan and any required permits have been obtained.
+If the alleged violator has not obtained an approved plan or any required permits within seven days from the date of service of the stop work order, the administrator or a certified inspector for the county may issue an order to the owner requiring that all construction and other work on the site, other than corrective measures, be stopped until an approved plan and any required permits have been obtained.
 Such an order shall be served upon the owner by registered or certified mail to the address specified in the permit application or the land records of the county.
 Upon completion and approval of corrective action, or upon obtaining an approved plan or any required permits, the order shall be immediately lifted.